udelcodes/udelcodes.github.io/LTC/day1.md

   <label>Add a user input with any type of your choosing!</label><br>
 </div>

+Now that you've add all of this cool content, let's add some color and style to it!
+We'll do this using **CSS**!

 <h3>CSS</h3>
 Want to add some <i>style</i>???
 Click <a href="./introtocss/index.html" target="_blank" >here</a> to learn about CSS!<br>
 Now try adding some CSS to your website!